Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-tiers-with-kong-gateway.md

     - name: Premium
 {% endentity_examples %}

 ## 3. Create consumers

 Now that you've added consumer groups for each tier, you can create three consumers, one for each tier.
 Here, we're manually adding consumers for the sake of ease, but in a production environment, you could use a script that would automatically add consumers to the correct groups as they sign up for a tier of service.

 We're also adding key auth credentials (`key`) to each consumer so they can authenticate and we can test later that rate limiting was correctly configured for the different tiers.

-Apphend the following content to your `kong.yaml` file in the `deck_files` directory to create consumers and their authentication credentials:
+Append the following content to your `kong.yaml` file in the `deck_files` directory to create consumers and their authentication credentials:

 {% entity_examples %}
 entities:
   consumers: